 Dealing with uncertainty, though, means putting it into perspective.
 Life’s always been uncertain – whether it’s today or decades ago.
 Think about the unknowns Americans faced during the Great Depression or the World Wars.

 “The only certainty is that nothing is certain.”

 So, if life is uncertain how do you deal with it?
-After all, you can’t control the world, the stock market, or challenges in life.
+After all, you can’t control the world, the stock market, the spread of a virus, or challenges in life.
 However, you can control how you react to it and feel about it.

 How to deal with uncertainty

 If you’re ready to tackle uncertainty, recognize that you’re already doing it subconsciously every day.
 For example, think about crossing the street.
 There’s no certainty you’ll make it across, but most of us proceed without a second thought.

 How about love?
 When you choose to love another human being, there is no guarantee they will love you back; or, that they will still like you a year, two years, 20 years from now.
 Or, that they won’t hurt you at some point in the relationship.
 In fact, love is such a risky endeavor it comes with its own anger triggers.